Miyoshi Nagayoshi: Miyoshi clan domination

-On March 30, 1561, he welcomed Yoshiteru to his own residence as Shogun, and on May 6, at Yoshiteru's recommendation, he made peace with Hosokawa Harumoto and welcomed him to Fumon-ji Temple in Settsu.
+On March 30, 1561, he welcomed Yoshiteru to his residence as Shogun, and on May 6, at Yoshiteru's recommendation, he made peace with Hosokawa Harumoto and welcomed him to Fumon-ji Temple in Settsu.
 His eldest son, Yoshioki, was also promoted to Junior Fourth Rank and a member of the "Gosoubanshu" that same year, and the preferential treatment of the Miyoshi family by the shogunate and imperial court continued.
 By this year, Nagayoshi's sphere of influence had expanded to 10 provinces, including Kawachi and Yamato, in addition to the eight provinces mentioned above, and he had also strengthened his control over two counties in eastern Iyo Province and southern Yamashiro.
-In the face of Nagayoshi's great influence, many daimyo, such as the Kono clan of Iyo Province, established friendly relations with Nagayoshi.
-During this year, Nagayoshi also met with Jesuits missionary Vilela and issued Shogun's privilege patent for him.
+As a result, many daimyo, such as the Kono clan of Iyo Province, established friendly relations with Nagayoshi.
+During this year, Nagayoshi also met with Jesuit missionary Vilela and issued Shogun's privilege patent for him.

 Further conflicts & final years

-in April 1561, Nagayoshi's decline began when his younger brother, Togawa Kazumasa, died suddenly.
-This weakened Izumi's control (Izumi Kishiwada Castle was a retained castle).
-Taking the advantage of this gap, Hatakeyama Takamasa and Rokkaku Yoshikata, with Hosokawa Harumoto's second son Haruyuki as their leader, raised an army in July and attacked the Miyoshi clan from the north and south.
-This battle continued until 1562, when Miyoshi Saneyasu was defeated and killed by Takamasa on March 5 in the series of Battles of Kumeda.
+The death of Togawa Kazumasa (Nagayoshi's younger brother) in April 1561 marked the beginning of Nagayoshi's decline.
+This weakened Izumi's control (Izumi Kishiwada Castle was a retainer castle).
+Taking the advantage of this gap in July, Hatakeyama Takamasa and Rokkaku Yoshikata, with Hosokawa Harumoto's second son Haruyuki as their leader, raised an army and attacked the Miyoshi clan from the north and south.
+This continued until March 5, 1562, when Miyoshi Saneyasu was defeated and killed by Takamasa in the series of Battles of Kumeda.